Editorial photograph of a procurement boardroom reviewing an SAP RISE order form

 Year 4 plus100 percent0 percentForced cut off

-Digital Access remains a live risk inside RISE.
-The buyer side response is to lock the scope and the document count before signing.
+Digital access remains a live risk inside RISE.
+Lock the scope and the document count before signing, not at the first measurement.

 Indirect access scope locks